HonzaMD/Krkal2/bin/ReadMe.en.txt

 Krkal is an excellent logical-action game.
-With one of three different characters, you have to avoid all dangerous traps, deal with various items, escape from deadly monsters and in the first place ñ boil your brain ñ to finally find the way through and reach so long desired exit... and then?
+With one of three different characters, you have to avoid all dangerous traps, deal with various items, escape from deadly monsters and in the first place ‚Äì boil your brain ‚Äì to finally find the way through and reach so long desired exit... and then?
 Just select level that is even more difficult and rush to the battle again.